Posta (company): First post offices

 The first Faroese post office was opened in Tórshavn on 1 March 1870.
 The local sýslumaður at the time on the southern part of Streymoy, H.C.
 Müller, was in charge of the management of the post office for the first several years.
 On 1 March 1884, the post office on Tvøroyri was opened.
 The third post office on the Faroes was opened in Klaksvík on 1 May 1888.
 Both on Tvøroyri and in Tórshavn, the management of the post was conducted by the local sýslumaður.

 In the 19th century, there were only these three post offices.
 After the turn of the century, the pace picked up.
 In 1903, seven post offices were opened.
 During the following twenty-five years, post offices were opened in essentially all of the settlements on the Faroes.
 Most of them were opened in 1918, when fifteen new post offices were added.
 Starting in the late 1960s and continuing up to the present, a number of post offices have been closed.
 Postal service for the inhabitants of these settlements is now conducted by service agents.
 This change is part of the efficiency policy which the Faroese post office has been pursuing for the last few years.

 Until 1 April 1976, the Faroese postal system was under the direction of Post Danmark (Post and Telegraph System).
 At that time the Faroese postal system was organised so that it had a post office (Tórshavn Post Office) managed by a postmaster.
 Then came the postal clerks with the so-called postal agents as managers.
 The postal clerks were located in the following settlements: Klaksvík, Tvøroyri, Vágur, Vestmanna and Saltangará.
 All the other post offices were divided into two groups.
 The larger ones were called "letter collection sites", and the smaller were called "postal exchange sites".

 Together with Tórshavn, these five post offices are still the main post offices.

 Founding of Postverk Føroya

 After the election for the Løgting in November 1974, the government decided that the postal service in the Faroes should be taken over by the Faroese Home Rule.
-In 1975, the Danish government and the Faroese government began negotiations on the take-over issue.
+In 1975, the Danish government and the Faroese government began negotiations on the takeover issue.
 The results of these negotiations led to the Faroese government taking over the postal service in the Faroes as of 1 April 1976.
 This new institution received the name Postverk Føroya (Post of the Faroes).
 A ram's horn was chosen as the institution's logo.

-As a natural consequence of the take-over, two new departments were established within the Faroese postal system:
+As a natural consequence of the takeover, two new departments were established within the Faroese postal system: